Keith1039/dbvg/README.md

 Query 4: DELETE FROM d WHERE dkey=0 AND eref=0;
 Query 5: DELETE FROM e WHERE ekey=0;
 ```
-*Note*: The `QueryWriter` struct cannot be used if a cycle exists in the path for the given table.
+*Note*: The `QueryWriter` struct cannot be used if a cycle exists in the path for the desired table.
 It is recommended to always resolve cycles before generating data. below is the result of using the above
 code on a schema that has cycles.
 ```